veertuinc/packer-plugin-veertu-anka/README.md

 This will clone `anka-packer-base-macos` to a new VM and, if there are set configurations, make them.

-> Check out the [examples directory](./examples) to see how port-forwarding and other options are used
+> Check out the [examples directory](./examples) to see how port-forwarding and other options are used.

 ### Build Variables